c-o-pr/ddrescue-helper/README.md

 **`ddrescue-helper.sh`** is a helper script for running GNU ddrescue on macOS and Linux.

+This script helps you, it does not think for you.
+Consider every action you take with this helper.

 # OVERVIEW

 `ddrescue-helper.sh` makes using GNU ddrescue easier: